mich2000/raspi-car/README.md

 * Use hotspot of computer that has a wifi and hotspot capability, so you don't even need an intermediate wifi.
 * Build a 3d-printed encasing for more efficiency and more beautifull result.
-* Use raspberry pi zero series board for smaller footprint and lower weight, just make sure there is a possibility to get wifi on it.
+* Use raspberry pi zero series board for smaller footprint and lower weight, just make sure there is a possibility to get wifi on it for the ssh connection.